-- Whether the total costs exceed the allowable total costs as published in the program announcement. - Whether the budget is appropriate for the proposed research. - For the Early-Career Investigator Partnering PI Option, whether the funding is equitably distributed proportional to the project and each individual's effort.
+- Whether the total (direct plus indirect) costs exceed the allowable total (direct plus indirect) costs as published in the program announcement. - Whether the budget is appropriate for the proposed research. - For the CITPO, whether the funding is equitably distributed proportional to the project and each individual's effort.